summa-dev/summa-solvency/backend/README.md

 ### 3. Generating and Exporting Inclusion Proofs

-Assuming you're a CEX, after committing the `solvency` and `ownership` proofs to the Summa contract, you should generate inclusion proofs for every user.
-This proof verifies the presence of specific elements in the Merkle sum tree, which is part of the solvency proof.
+Assuming you're a CEX, after committing the commitment and ownership proofs to the Summa contract, you should generate inclusion proofs for every user.
+This proof verifies the presence of specific elements in the polynomials encoding the username, balances.

 After generating the inclusion proof, it's transformed into a JSON format for easy sharing.